eedrah/duolingo-scripts/README.md

 ## [Back to back practice](https://github.com/eedrah/duolingo-scripts/raw/master/back-to-back-practice.user.js)
 Enables 'continuous' general practice on Duolingo - as soon as one practice session ends another begins.
 The progress bar is also hidden to simulate continuity.

-To disable at the entry of the practice or then end (so you can review the lesson), hold `shift` when starting or finishing.
+To disable at the start of the practice (so you can enter timed practice) or the end (so you can review the lesson), hold `shift` when starting or finishing.
 Keep holding `shift` when reviewing the lesson.
 Letting go of shift and clicking a button will continue the back-to-back mode.

 ### Installation
 This requires either Greasemonkey or Tampermonkey.
 Then [click here](https://github.com/eedrah/duolingo-scripts/raw/master/back-to-back-practice.user.js).